jfly/jfly.github.io/_posts/2014-08-21-dialup-stackmat.md

 Phones can drop frequencies outside of that range if they want to, but they *must* preserve all frequencies within that range.

-The digital data that comes out of a stackmat looks nothing like human voice.
+Unfortunately, the digital data that comes out of a stackmat looks nothing like human voice.
 To conceptualize what a phone does when it receives the square waves of the stackmat signal, it is necessary to visualize the square wave in terms of its component frequencies.
 This exercise is known as [Fourier